elenabarry/elenabarry.github.io/README.md

 # Emoji Abuse Scores

 Inspired by the work of Novak et al. [1] who created the first emoji sentiment lexicon denoted as the [Emoji Sentiment Ranking](http://kt.ijs.si/data/Emoji_sentiment_ranking/).
 I have created the first emoji abuse lexicon which provides abuse scores for the 334 most frequently used emojis.
-The full lexicon can be found here: https://elenabarry.github.io
+The full lexicon can be found [here](https://elenabarry.github.io).

 ![Screenshot 2021-05-02 at 11 06 47](https://user-images.githubusercontent.com/53048127/116809577-8ef5f700-ab36-11eb-914c-770536b6a07a.png)